cSploit/android/ISSUE_TEMPLATE.md

 ------------------------------------------------------------------------------------------------------------------------------

 **Issue:**
-*Remember to search for issues alike before creating new one!*
+*Remember to search for similar issues before creating a new one!*